ifthenpay/magento2/readme.md

 ## Callback

-IMPORTANT: Only the Multibanco, MB WAY, and Payshop payment methods allow enabling Callback.
+IMPORTANT: Only the Multibanco, MB WAY, Payshop, and Cofidis Pay payment methods allow enabling Callback.
 The credit card method automatically changes the order status.

 Callback is a feature that, when enabled, allows your store to receive a notification of a successful payment.
 When enabled, upon receiving a successful payment for an order, the Ifthenpay server communicates with your store, changing the order status to "Processing".
 You can use Ifthenpay payments without enabling Callback, but your orders will not be automatically updated with the status change.